wp-plugins/playbuzz/readme.txt

 Tags: PlayBuzz, playful content, feed, feeds, content, viral, related, syndication, related content, quiz, quizzes, test yourself, list, poll, Personality Quiz, personality, entertainment, celebs, celebrities, celebrity, animals
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 0.4.0
+Stable tag: 0.4.1

 PlayBuzz lets you embed customized Playful Content such as quizzes, listicles, polls and more!

 == Description ==
-The PlayBuzz plugin enables site owners to easily embed playful content items such as quizzes, lists, polls and more, and offer them as a native part of their site?s offering.
+The PlayBuzz plugin enables site owners to easily embed Playful Content items such as quizzes, lists, polls and more, and offer them as a native part of their site?s offering.

 Upgrade your site to include highly engaging viral content, using PlayBuzz's Playful Content.
 You can have all this content on your site in under a minute!